zylarian/dockyard/docs/tooling.md

 ## 🚢 Publishing Images

-### Automatic Publishing

-Images are automatically built and published when:
-- Code is pushed to `main` branch
-- A release is created
-- Manual workflow dispatch

 ### Manual Publishing

+Images are published manually using the provided scripts.

 ```bash
 # Build locally